theislab/cellrank/docs/source/installation.rst

    pip install notebook

 and run ``jupyter notebook`` in the terminal.
-If you get the error ``Not a directory: 'xdg-settings'``, use ``jupyter notebook --no-browser`` instead and open the url manually (or use this `bugfix <https://github.com/jupyter/notebook/issues/3746#issuecomment-444957821>`_).
+If you get the error ``Not a directory: 'xdg-settings'``, use ``jupyter notebook --no-browser`` instead and open the URL manually (or use this `bugfix <https://github.com/jupyter/notebook/issues/3746#issuecomment-444957821>`_).
 Alternatively, you can run all tutorials interactively directly in your browser using `binder`_.
 Just click the binder button at the top of each tutorial.